yusufozturk/panther/docs/gitbook/destinations/slack.md

 Slack can be connected to Panther by creating a custom Slack app with a webhook:

-Navigate to [https://api.slack.com/apps](Your Slack Apps), and select `Create New App` to create a custom app
+Navigate to [Your Slack Apps](https://api.slack.com/apps), and select `Create New App` to create a custom app

 ![](../.gitbook/assets/screen-shot-2019-10-22-at-8.05.14-am.png)